Stephen Bear found guilty of sharing sex tape of ex-girlfriend Georgia Harrison

 Ms Carey said that Bear uploaded the footage “either himself or had it uploaded to OnlyFans and profited financially”.

 Bear, who has appeared on Ex On The Beach, said that he deleted the video on August 2, 2020, and did not send it to others.
 Asked about footage being uploaded to his OnlyFans page, he said: “I don’t know of any video being uploaded.”
-Jurors heard how Bear had earned £40,000 from OnlyFans and more than £2,000 from the video in question.

-During her closing speech to the jury, Jacqueline Carey KC described Bear as a “self-obsessed show-off” after he bragged from the witness stand about sleeping with models and a fellow TV personality.